Author: Steph

 I was shocked when that never happened.
 What is it about reading to children, I thought, that’s so complicated?
 Reading together is overrated.

-Because, with her, she had only passing interest in books.
+Because, with her, she had only a passing interest in books.
 When we did sit together, she pulled the book out of my hands to flip through pages at random.
 Beginning, end, middle.
 Whatever.
 Done.

 CONTINUE READING